 1. The Clinical Health Neuroscience concentration prepares students to pursue post-graduate careers in psychology or health professions.

 2. The Cellular and Molecular Neuroscience concentration prepares students for graduate school in neuroscience or biomedical fields and medical school, and requires a research project under the supervision of a neuroscience program faculty member.

 Our graduate programs in Neuroscience are designed to provide you with a comprehensive understanding of the fundamentals of Neuroscience combined with intensive research training that will allow you to successfully compete for neuroscience-related jobs in the private and public sectors.

 Applying to the graduate program

 Applications are submitted in two parts, as described below.
 All materials must be submitted by the deadline for an application to be considered.
-Download and complete this print-friendly checklist to ensure all materials are submitted before the deadline.

 Complete the graduate application forms and submit the following required materials.

 - Graduate Application - All of the following materials must be submitted:

 - Official transcripts from undergraduate of graduate institutions (you may submit electronically to firstname.lastname@example.org)

 - International students must also provide proof of English language proficiency (see Graduate International Admissions, TOEFL Code: 1106)